sflems/led-board-manager/README.md

 _____________

-#### Info
+#### Info / Troubleshooting
-When a config is activated, the config.json contents are replaced with an updated configuration.
+- When a config is activated, the config.json contents are replaced with an updated configuration.
 You can do this on the profiles page.
 Your previous config.json is still "active" until you active one here.

-When a profile is backed up, a file is created in the same folder as profile.config.json.bak.
+- When a profile is backed up, a file is created in the same folder as profile.config.json.bak.
 It's path is displayed as a message in the browser.
 Deleted profiles do not delete the config.json or .bak files; it only removes them from the Django Sqlite database.

+- The GUI Defaults (ie Scoreboard path, Supervisor Program Name, etc.) can be changed in the Constance admin panel.
+Alternatively, they can be modified manually in the `Capstone/settings.py` file under the `CONSTANCE_CONFIG` variable.

 Speaking of which... _did you back up your profiles?_ ;)